Wix Stores Review: Our Overall Winner 2023

-To get started building your store, you'll need to create a Wix account, but don't worry, this only takes a few seconds.
-After clicking on "Create an Online Store" you'll be able to get started.
-Once you've set your password, you'll be logged in and can start choosing a design.
+To start building your store, you'll need to create a Wix account, which only takes a few seconds.
+After clicking on "Create an Online Store", set your password, log in, and start choosing a design.

 Here, Wix Stores takes a noticeably different approach than its competitors.
 In most of these, you manage your store through an administrative dashboard, one component of which is the actual store builder.
-In Wix Stores, this builder is placed much more prominently, allowing for the provider to show off what it can do, and for you to do almost everything in a more familiar environment.
-This pays dividends, as it makes designing your site less abstract than in other providers.
+With Wix Stores, this builder is much more prominent, allowing you to do almost everything in a more familiar environment.
+This pays dividends, as it makes designing your site less abstract.

-Wix Stores' site builder is surrounded by three different menus.
-To the left, the buttons denote the tools that you'll use to build your site.
-These include those relating to the creation of menus, image editing, page backgrounds, and adding new elements.
-In the tool menu to the right, which you can move around at will, you'll be able to edit elements that you select.
+Wix Stores' site builder is framed by three different menus.
+On the left, buttons list the tools that you'll use to build your site, such as menu creation, image editing, page backgrounds, and adding new elements.
+Off to the right is the tool menu, which you can move around at will, and edit elements that you select.

 Wix Stores' powerful builder is the ecommerce platform's engine.

-Finally, we come to the upper menu bar, which is divided into two columns.
-In the lower of the two, you can quickly navigate between different pages of your store and how these are viewed, whereas in the upper, you'll find a help section, developer mode, as well as general settings for your store and site.
+Finally, there's the upper menu bar, which is divided into two rows.
+In the lower of the two, you can quickly navigate between different pages and see how these are displayed to visitors, whereas in the upper row, you'll find a help section, developer mode, as well as general settings for your store and site.
 This last menu is primarily for managing your store's website.

 The administrative dashboard includes a sidebar menu with typical ecommerce features: Store Products, Store Orders, Marketing & SEO, and Analytics & Reports.
-By clicking on Settings, you can enter your business information, and adjust tax and shipping.
+In the Settings area, you can input your business information, and adjust tax and shipping details.

 You can manage your products, orders, and store directly in the dashboard.

-In Wix Stores, there are two ways to manage your products: You can do so in the dashboard, or directly in the store builder.
-In the latter, you only need to click on the product field and the "Manage Products" button, which will open a pop-up window.
-Here, you'll find all of your items, and be able to sort them by collection, quantity available, type, and visibility.
-If you've already created a product list, you can import it into Wix Stores used a pre-made CSV template.
+There are two ways to manage your products in Wix Stores: In the dashboard, or directly in the store builder.
+For the latter, you only need to click on the product field and the "Manage Products" button, which will open a pop-up window.
+There, you'll find all of your items, and be able to sort them by collection, quantity available, type, and visibility.
+If you've already created a product list, you can import it into Wix Stores as a CSV file.

-In the product management area, you can specify what you'll offer to your customers.
+You can specify what you'll offer to your customers in the product management area.

-Should you want to add a new product, you'll first have to choose whether it's a physical or digital item.
-In the following window, you'll be asked to name the product and describe it, as well as assign it a price and upload pictures or a video of it.
-You can also add individual information sections which should be displayed on the product's page.
+Should you want to add a new product, you'll first have to specify whether it's a physical or digital good.
+In the next window, you'll be asked to name the product and describe it, as well as assign it a price and upload pictures or a video of it.
+You can also add individual information sections to be displayed on the product's page.

-In addition, it's possible to input information about the quantity available and shipping.
-If you're a drop shipper and don't store and ship your goods yourself, you'll need to enter your vendor's information here.
+In addition, it's possible to provide information about the quantity available and shipping.
+If you're a drop shipper, this is where you'll be asked to specify your vendor.

 Upload images of your product, and describe them so that customers will be able to find and buy them easier.

-To help your customers when browsing, you can also groups your products into collections directly in the product window.
+To help your customers when browsing, you can also group your products into collections directly in the product window.

-It's also possible to offer variations of your products.
-To do this, click on Product Options and enter a name (i.e. "Colors" or "Sizes") and then list the different options within the rubric you've created (black, white, green; or "S", "M", "L").
-Once you've input these, you can add different pictures, so that clients who select a shirt or blouse in black will see that item, and not its green variation.
-Some providers, such as Ecwid, offer a bit more creative freedom here, allowing for the simultaneous selection of multiple variations of a single item.
+Product variations are possible.
+To create these, click on Product Options and enter a term (i.e. "Colors" or "Sizes") and list the available options (black, white, green; or "S", "M", "L").
+Once input, you can add different pictures, so that clients who select a shirt or blouse in black will see it and, not its green variation.
+Some providers, such as Ecwid, offer a bit more creative freedom here, making it possible to select multiple variations of a single item.

 If desired, it's also possible to add unique prices, available quantities, weights, and SKUs to each variation.

-In the Product Options area of the dashboard, you can add different variations of your goods.
+In the Product Options area of the dashboard, you can add variations of your goods.

 These variations can be displayed either in a drop-down menu, or a color chart.
-We would have liked to see an embedded product preview tool here so that it'd be possible to immediately view how each product's page looks to customers.
+We would have liked to see an embedded product preview tool here that would make it possible to immediately see how each product's page looks to customers.
 To do this, you'll need to jump over to the store builder and click on the product.

 How customers see your product.